Measles make you bumpy

 - Whip a raw potato into a paste in your blender.
 Spread it onto your skin and cover loosely with plastic wrap.

 - Make a paste from one tablespoon of salt, 1/8 teaspoon of peppermint essential oil, 1 to 2 cups green clay, and a little water (just enough to give it a pasty texture).
 Apply liberally and leave in place for approximately 30 minutes.
 Rinse.
 Apply 2-3 times daily.

-- Rub dishwashing liquid onto skin area and allow it to dry.
+- Rub dishwashing liquid onto skin area with a washcloth and allow it to dry.
 Reapply as needed.

 - Apply tea made from burdock root or peach tree leaves.
 Allow it to dry on the skin, and reapply as often as desired.

 - 3% hydrogen peroxide in a spray bottle and spray the affected areas and allow to air dry.
 Helps to treat symptoms as well as to dry the rash.

 Not-So-Fun Fact: Urushiol remains active for up to 5 years.
 So even a dead poison ivy plant can cause a rash!

 Our mild Poison Ivy Jewelweed Soap contains the juices from jewelweed, along with soothing coconut, olive and palm oils, to effectively remove the nasty urushiol (the invisible plant oil) that causes the itching, burning rash of poison ivy.
 Use in bath or shower or rub onto areas that have been exposed.
 Made in Maine and ready for the spring gardening/weeding season.